RFLP / MstII test for Sickle-Cell Anemia

 standard BA allele (CCTGAGG)

-beta-globin gene region includes two flanking MstII sites
+gene region includes two flanking MstII sites (red lines).

 In the genetic test for the BS allele, total DNA from the individual tested is digested with MstII and run in a Southern Blot.
 The blot is hybridized with a probe specific for the beta-globin gene.
 If the standard BA allele is present, the probe sticks to the two small MstII fragments and produces two smaller bands.
 If the sickle-cell BS allele is present, the probe sticks to the single large fragment and produces one larger band.
 Thus, a standard AA homozygote shows the two-band pattern, a SS homozygote (with sickle-cell anemia) shows the one-band pattern, and an AS heterozygote (with sickle-cell trait) shows all three bands.
 The pattern of molecular expression is therefore described as co-dominant.